 Dislocations rank third of the most common sports injury.
 In fact, it accounts for at least 7% of all sports injuries.
 Dislocations occur when two connected bones slip out of a joint.
 It is usually a result of a traumatic event such as a fall or collision during high-speed sports.

-Dislocations often require prompt medical attention to return bones to their normal position.
+Dislocations , such as shoulder dislocations, often require prompt medical attention to return bones to their normal position.

-- Sent the person to the nearest hospital or call Triple Zero (000) for emergency help.
+- Send the person to the nearest hospital or call Triple Zero (000) for emergency help.